 1. Social situations

-We may make decisions about socializing around food that can’t help but hurt our partner and our relationship.
+When in an eating disorder, we often make decisions about socializing that hurts our relationships.
 For example, we may refuse to go to events that will have food because we fear eating out of control, even if we really wish to attend.
-If we cannot be honest with our partners, we may tell them that we’re busy or make up an excuse for not going.
+If we can’t be honest with our partners, we may make up an excuse for not going.
 They may be hurt or angry and may not understand what’s really going on because we’re not telling them the truth.
-Even if we do tell the truth, they may not think this is a sufficient reason to forgo an event that they think is important, whether it’s an office party, dinner out with the gang, or a birthday celebration (yours or theirs) at a favorite restaurant.
+Even if we do tell the truth, they may not think this is a sufficient reason to forgo an event that they think is important.
+Whether it’s an office party, dinner out with the gang, or a birthday celebration (yours or theirs) at a favorite restaurant.

 Secrecy destroys trust and lack of trust destroy relationships.
-If we’re going out of our way to hide our bingeing, calorie-counting or purging from our partners, especially if we’ve done it for years or decades, we’re keeping a very important part of ourselves from someone.
-Not being honest usually speaks to a fear of being judged and found wanting, and possibly of being rejected.
+If we’re going out of our way to hide our bingeing, calorie-counting or purging from our partners, we’re keeping a very important part of ourselves from someone.
+Not being honest usually speaks to a fear of being judged and possibly of being rejected.
 The truth is that sometimes we are secretive with eating or weight behaviors because we suspect our partner would disapprove and even be disgusted by knowing the extent of our dysfunction.

 Other times, we imagine a partner will feel sorry for us and we don’t want what we perceive as pity.
 Because we’re so hard on ourselves, we may even be uncomfortable when a partner is compassionate and forgiving and really wants to understand our damaged relationship with food.
 Whatever we fear that generates secrecy, we are not engaging in true intimacy which is what makes romantic relationships so meaningful and worthwhile.

-Dysregulated eating and weight obsession almost always causes shame and, in part, shame may keep us from sharing our “secret” with our partner.
+Dysregulated eating and weight obsession almost always cause shame.
+This shame may actually keep us from sharing our “secret” with our partner.
 Living in shame builds walls around us and erodes self-esteem.
 Although our partners may not know about our secret eating or constantly weighing ourselves, they may sense our dissatisfaction with our bodies and how critical we are of them.

 Shame goes hand in hand with dysfunctional behaviors.
 Generally, people who were raised in shame-based families unconsciously hold onto a shame-based identity when they become adults.
 In this case, we bring shame into our romantic relationship via disordered eating.